-Operational Risk Management in the next ten years will take on a whole new meaning than it does today.
-Fueled by the likes of places such as the DIFC the risks associated with people, processes, systems and external events will become exponential.
+Operational Risk Management (ORM) in the next decade will take on a whole new international meaning and significance than it currently does today.